Memorandum D17-1-21: Maintenance of Records in Canada by Importers

 Guidelines and General Information

-Importer Records Maintained Within Canada
+Importer Records Obligations

-4. A place of business generally means any premises, facilities or installations, whether dispersed or situated in one place, used for carrying on the business of the enterprise whether or not they are used exclusively for that purpose.
-A place of business may also exist where no premises are available or required for carrying on the business of the enterprise and it simply has a certain amount of space at its disposal on a constant or a temporary basis.
-It is immaterial whether the premises, facilities or installations are owned or rented by or are otherwise at the disposal of the enterprise, and place of business may be situated in the business facilities of another enterprise.
+3. Generally, an importer is required to maintain records at its place of business in Canada.
+A place of business generally means “any premises, facilities or installations used for carrying on the business of the enterprise whether or not they are used exclusively for that purpose.
+A place of business may also exist where no premises are available or required for carrying on the business of the enterprise and it simply has a certain amount of space at its disposal.
+It is immaterial whether the premises, facilities or installations are owned or rented by or are otherwise at the disposal of the enterprise, and place of business may be situated in the business facilities of another enterprise.”

 Non-resident Importers

-5. Non-resident importers usually do not maintain a place of business in Canada but may forward records to a licensed customs broker who prepares accounting documents on their behalf, pays duties, takes delivery of the goods, and arranges delivery based on their instructions.
+6. Non-resident importers usually do not maintain a place of business in Canada but may forward records to a licensed customs broker who prepares accounting documents on their behalf, pays duties, takes delivery of the goods, and arranges delivery based on their instructions.
+A licenced customs broker, accountant, or other authorized agent may be designated by a non-resident importer to maintain its records in Canada.
+For details on how to apply through the CARM Client Portal, please see paragraph 10.
+Among other things, the application must indicate the corporate address(es), those of the place(s) of business, and the business address where the records will be maintained as well as the agent's name and relationship to the importer.

 Agreement to Maintain Records Elsewhere than the Place of Business in Canada

-Imaged and Microfilmed Records
+Imaged and Microfilmed (Electronic) Records

 Electronic Data Processed Records

-11. Records maintained in electronic imaged or microfilmed format are recognized as records of account, provided the medium can be related back to the supporting source documents or hard copy documents and is supported by a system capable of producing an accessible and readable copy on demand.
+16. Electronic records are recognized as records of account, provided the medium can be related back to the supporting source documents or hard copy documents and is supported by a system capable of producing an accessible and readable copy on demand.

 Availability for Inspection and Delivery

-15. The records referred to in sections 2 and 3 of the Regulations shall be kept in such a manner as to enable a CBSA officer to perform detailed audits and verifications to obtain, or verify the information upon which a determination of the amount of the duties paid or payable was made.
+20. The records referred to in sections 2 and 3 of the Regulations shall be kept in such a manner as to enable a CBSA officer to perform detailed audits and verifications to obtain, or verify the information upon which a determination of the amount of the duties paid or payable was made.

-16. In accordance with subsection 43(1) of the Act, the Minister may, for any purpose related to the administration or enforcement of the Act, require from any person the production of any record, book, letter, account, invoice, proof of payment, ledgers, journal entries, statement (financial or otherwise), or other document at a place, and within the time specified therein.
+21. In accordance with subsection 43(1) of the Act, the Minister may, for any purpose related to the administration or enforcement of the Act, require from any person the production of any record, book, letter, account, invoice, proof of payment, ledgers, journal entries, statement (financial or otherwise), or other document at a place, and within the time specified therein.

-17. In addition to granting access to the records, the importer must provide access to key personnel who can deliver explanations on the information provided.
+22. In addition to granting access to the records, the importer must provide access to key personnel who can deliver explanations on the information provided.

 Non-compliance

-18. Where it is determined that an importer has failed to comply with any of the requirements for the maintenance of records, the importer will be requested to fulfill these requirements within a reasonable period of time.
+23. Where it is determined that an importer has failed to comply with any of the requirements for the maintenance of records, the importer will be requested to fulfill these requirements within a reasonable period of time.
 If an importer fails to comply with the requirements of record maintenance under subsection 40(1) of the Act, the CBSA may:

-1. assess Administrative Monetary Penalty System (AMPS) penalties in accordance with subsection 109.1(1) of the Act;
+- assess Administrative Monetary Penalty System (AMPS) penalties in accordance with subsection 109.1(1) of the Act;

-2. detain under the authority of section 41 of the Act, any goods imported by the importer until the importer has complied with the requirements.
+- detain under the authority of section 41 of the Act, any goods imported by the importer until the importer has complied with the requirements.

-19. Where a person who is required by subsection 40(1) of the Act to keep records, other than a person referred to in section 3.1 of the Regulations, has not kept records or has been required to provide records in accordance with section 43 of the Act and fails to do so, additional steps may be taken, such as denying or withdrawing preferential tariff treatment for the commercial goods that are the subject of those records.
-In addition, failure to comply with sections 40 or 43 of the Act is a criminal offence, pursuant to subsection 160(1) of the Act.
+24. Where a person who is required by subsection 40(1) of the Act to keep records, other than a person referred to in section 3.1 of the Regulations, has not kept records or has been requested to provide records in accordance with subsection 43(1) of the Act and fails to do so, preferential tariff treatment may be denied or withdrawn for the commercial goods that are the subject of those records.

 Additional Information

-20. For more information, e-mail the CBSA at cm-go@cbsa-asfc.gc.ca.
+For more information, e-mail the CBSA at cm-go@cbsa-asfc.gc.ca.

 References